Azure/bicep-reps/active/0000-custom-validation-decorators.md

 ## Summary

-Template authors should be able to define custom decorators using Bicep's user-defined function syntax.
-As a first application of this affordance, template authors should be able to declare custom validation decorators that may be applied anywhere a type decorator such as `@minValue(...)` is accepted.
-The identifier between the `@` and `(` characters MUST refer to a user-defined function that accepts at least one argument corresponding to the targeted type and returns a value of type `string?`.
+Template authors should be able to define custom decorators using Bicep's lambda syntax.
+Bicep will add a `@validate()` decorator function that may be applied anywhere a type decorator such as `@minValue(...)` is accepted.
+The decorator will accept a single lambda argument.
+This lambda must itself accept a single argument whose type is compatible with the target of the decorator and must return a boolean value.
+A second variant of this function will accept an even number of arguments, where each odd-numbered argument is a lambda as described above, and each even-numbered argument is a string to use as the error message if the immediately preceding lambda returns `false`.

-At deploy time, the ARM engine will invoke the user-defined function with the value to be validated along with any specified additional arguments and inspect the function's return value to determine whether the validation passed.
+At deploy time, the ARM engine will invoke the lambda with the value to be validated.
+A return value of `true` indicates that the validation passed, and a return value of `false` indicates that the validation failed.

 ## Terms and definitions